 A Wellness Weekend Away from L.A.

-Escape for the weekend for a little rest and relaxation.
+Escape for a weekend of rest and relaxation.

 Joshua Tree National Park boasts 792,510 acres of desert.
 Not only are there spots you should make sure to consider, such as Skull Rock, Keys View, Cottonwood Spring, and Black Rock Canyon, but you can essentially pull off the road and park anywhere to do a little exploring.